GreeshmanthSaiY/GreeshmanthSaiY/README.md

 - In my free time, I read books and play outdoor games

 🔧 **Goal**:
-- Eager to contribute to innovative projects by leveraging my technical expertise in a dynamic environment
+- Eager to contribute to innovative projects by leveraging my technical expertise in the challenging world

 🎯 **Ambition**:
 - Seeking a challenging role to apply my knowledge, drive innovation, and contribute to organizational success